vitiral/trfl/README.md

 stores a Binary Search Tree of directories, files and their data with the ability to create, delete, write, append, read and modify.

+The filesystem is designed to wear-level for solid state drives (SD Cards, SSD drives, etc) but can also be used for [Other Media](#other-media) with only minor changes.

 ## Basics

 **Stages of the Write Head (WH) and the Garbage Collector (GC) Head**